-Hopefully by doing it this way each reader can make an informed decision as to whether the Auto Glass Association is a good idea for their business or not?
+Hopefully by doing it this way each reader can make an informed decision as to whether the Auto Glass Association is a good idea for their business?

-We will try to stick to the facts we currently have available and will be highlighting the possible positive and negative effects of such a group in Australia.
+We will stick to the facts we currently have and highlight the positive and negative effects of such a group in Australia.

-This is an open discussion so please feel free to post your input and thoughts, you can do so anonymously if you wish.
+This is an open discussion so feel free to post your thoughts, you can do so anonymously if you wish.
 This may effect your windscreen business in the future so your input is important.

 The AGA Membership

-We came across the AGA website by accident about 6 months ago whilst doing some general windscreen industry research and after reading the site in detail we decided to investigate a little further.
+We came across the AGA website by accident about 6 months ago whilst performing general industry research and after reading their website in detail we decided to investigate a little further.

 The first question that sprung to mind was “how was this AGA organisation formed?”
-By this we mean the original people/think tank that came up with the AGA idea.
-If anybody knows please feel free to comment.
+By this we mean the original individual that came up with the AGA idea.
+A group is always formed by the idea of one person and then shared with others who may agree.
+If anybody knows the answer to this please feel free to comment.

-After a little investigating it became apparent that most independents outside of the corporate sector did not get the memo.
-Sorry to say the committee is already in place, so should you have wanted to apply to be on the AGA committee its now too late.
+After a little investigating it became apparent that independents outside of the corporate sector (The ones who make up the back bone of the industry) did not get the memo.
+As a result, the AGA committee has already been self appointed, so should you have wanted to be part the AGA committee its now too late.

-These numbers are observed from the AGA members list on their own website.
-Some simple maths gives us a chart of the stake holding portion of the members categorised in their subsequent groups below.
-See chart.
+The above numbers are extracted from the AGA members list on their own website.
+Some simple math gives us a chart (below) of the stake holding portion of the members categorised in their subsequent groups.

-For accuracy its important to point out the Glass Assist could be running under many names, so its difficult to note their stake, but lets say for now its at least that of what the chart illustrates.
-The same could be said for NWG who would have many members of their group belonging the other category.
+For accuracy its important to point out that Glass Assist could be running under several brand names, so it’s difficult to note their percentage stake accuratly, but lets say for now its at least what the chart illustrates.
+The same could be said for NWG who would have members of their network simultaneously belonging other category’s.

-So you could look at the AGA membership chart in two different ways.
+You could observe at the above AGA membership chart in two different ways.
 You could say the AGA consists of 156 individual members with free speech and input.
-Or you could say it consists of 55 members.
-49 independents (listed as other) and 6 members supported by a group of employees, each with a vote.
+Alternatively one could say the AGA consists of 55 members.
+Of the 55 members 49 are independents (listed as other in chart) and 6 members are supported by a network/group of employees, each with a vote.

-We would be more inclined to suggest the latter, as it would be silly to assume that individual branches/employees belonging to the same national network/group are independent.
-You are not independent if you belong to a group or network as you are governed by their regulations and policy.
-In other words you are subject to their orders and your vote would be influenced by your employer.
+We would be more inclined to suggest the latter, as it would be silly to assume that individual branches/employees belonging to the same national network/group could be considered independent.
+You are not independent if you belong to a group/network or national brand as you are governed by their regulations and policy.
+In other words, you are subject to their orders and your vote would be influenced by your employer.

-With this in mind we would predict the current membership of the AGA to be approximately 55 members (as of April 2015).
-Even this figure of 55 could be diluted further if you consider that many so called independents contract direct to the NWG network.
+With this in mind we would estimate the current membership of the AGA to be approximately 55 members (businesses) (as of April 2015).
+Even this figure of 55 could be diluted further if you consider that many so called independents contract directly to the NWG network.

-It’s interesting to point out that almost 70% of the AGA membership is made up from the corporate sector of the windscreen industry and only 6 companies.
+It’s interesting to point out that almost 70% of the AGA membership is made up from the corporate sector and only 6 companies.

 The point we are trying to make here is how many voices will actually be heard, or more to the point listened to.
-It would be naive to assume that the AGA group has lots of independent members making for a neutral unbiased group.
-When after closer analysis the group could be controlled by only a handful of corporate directors who are represented by their employees on the AGA committee.
+It’s incorrect to assume that the AGA group is made up of independent members making a unbiased group.
+When closer analysis suggests the group is controlled by only a handful of corporate directors who are represented by their employees on the AGA committee.